Chrysler Imperial: 1931–1933

-The all-new 1931 "Chrysler Imperial 8" introduced the new in-line 8-cylinder engine which was shared with the Chrysler Eight Series CP in smaller displacements.
+The 1931 Chrysler Imperial 8 introduced the new in-line 8-cylinder engine, which was shared with the Chrysler Eight Series CP in smaller displacements.
 The car received a new 384.4 CID Chrysler flathead Straight-8 with a Stromberg Model DD-3 carburetor.
-The Imperial introduced a vee-type radiator, a long straight hood that displayed "torpedo" styling, and wide flowing fenders with a split and slanted windshield and showed visual similarities to the Cord L-29.
-Various features considered luxurious in nature at the time included dual sun visors, adjustable front seats and steering column, rust-proof fenders, wire-spoked wheels, automatic heater control, safety glass and Lockheed supplied hydraulic brakes.
+The Imperial, which showed visual similarities to the Cord L-29, introduced a vee-type radiator, a long, straight hood that displayed "torpedo" styling, and wide flowing fenders with a split and slanted windshield.
+Various features considered luxurious in nature at the time included dual sun visors, adjustable front seats and steering column, rust-proof fenders, wire-spoked wheels, automatic heater control, safety glass and Lockheed-supplied hydraulic brakes.
 To minimize engine vibration from being felt by passengers, an isolation feature called "Floating Power" was introduced.